AbdelrahmanAmr3/earthstat/README.md

 > :warning: **Caution:** Using the main shapefile without filtering may led to system crash or error due to the big amount of objects in original shapefile.

 ### Executing Data Aggregation
-Execute the data aggregation process utilizing the clipped predictor, resampled mask, and a filtered shapefile.
-If the shapefile is not filtered, the aggregation will encompass the entire shapefile.
+Start data aggregation process, leveraging the clipped predictor data, resampled mask, and the selectively filtered shapefile to perform detailed analysis.

 ```python
 aggregate_fpar.runAggregation()
 ```
+> ❗ **Important:** Currently, the only available method for aggregation is weighted aggregation.
+Additional options for aggregation are under development and will be introduced soon.